strudel-science/strudel-kit/CONTRIBUTING.md

 ## Code of Conduct

 We want everyone to have a positive experience both using and contributing to this library.
-In choosing to participate and contribute to STRUDEL, you are agreeing to abide by our [Code of Conduct](https://github.com/strudel-science/strudel-kit/blob/main/CODE_OF_CONDUCT.md) which follows the [Contributor Covenant](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
+In choosing to participate and contribute to STRUDEL, you are agreeing to abide by our [Code of Conduct](https://github.com/strudel-science/.github/blob/main/CODE-OF-CONDUCT.md).

 ## Engaging and Contributing